Ignite Adaptive Sports is a 501(c)3, nonprofit, located at the beautiful Eldora Mountain Resort, just 21 miles from Boulder, CO.

 Who We Serve

 The 200+ students who take advantage of Ignite have special needs that cannot be met by traditional teaching methods.
 We offer lessons to individuals of all ages and turn no one away due to their disability or ability to pay for our services.
-We have also established a Veterans Program to promote a healthy and active lifestyle and a positive outlook on life for wounded or disabled service men and women.
-During lessons, students not only enjoy their time on the mountain, they also build confidence that they can apply to other areas of life.
+We have a program for veterans to promote a healthy and active lifestyle and a positive outlook on life for wounded or disabled service men and women.

 Who We Are